GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 4, it can also be used with any other [struct@GObject.Value].
 That use has no replacement and you can instead create your own objects to store those values.

-### Use `HdyStyleManager` instead of [property@Gtk.Settings:gtk-application-prefer-dark-theme]
+### Use `HdyStyleManager` Instead of [property@Gtk.Settings:gtk-application-prefer-dark-theme]

 If your application is setting [property@Gtk.Settings:gtk-application-prefer-dark-theme] to `TRUE` to request dark appearance, consider setting `HdyStyleManager:color-scheme` to `HDY_COLOR_SCHEME_PREFER_DARK` and making sure the application can work with light appearance as well.
 If that's not possible, set it to `HDY_COLOR_SCHEME_FORCE_DARK` instead.

 If your application is using light appearance, consider setting the color scheme